The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: The Ising dual-reflection interface and its symmetry

 We can evaluate this product using that

 and that

 Starting from the central terms in the product in Eq.~\eqref{eq:product} and repeatedly applying Eqs.~\eqref{eq:step1} and \eqref{eq:step2}, we derive

-We thus conclude that the Ising dual-reflection interface enjoys an enhanced $\mathbb{Z}_4$ symmetry, generated by the $S$ operator.
+We thus conclude that the Ising dual-reflection interface enjoys an enhanced $\mathbb{Z}_4$ symmetry\footnote{In contrast, in the ordinary transverse field Ising model, the Ising and reflection transformation constitute independent symmetries, resulting in the full symmetry group being $\mathbb{Z}_2\times \mathbb{Z}_2 $.} , generated by the $S$ operator.
 Therefore, it is possible to define a basis of energy eigenstates that carry a quantum number in the set $\{1, i ,-1, -i \}$ under $S\,.$ Since $S^2=Q$, the states with the quantum numbers $i$ or $-i$ have odd Ising charge ($Q=-1$), whereas the states with quantum numbers $-1$ or $1$ have even Ising charge ($Q=+1$).
 Similarly, we can classify operators according to how they change the $\mathbb{Z}_4$ charge of quantum states.

 Finally, we note that ordinary symmetries generally preserve locality of operators.
 Self-duality transformations, on the other hand, although they commute with the Hamiltonian, do not necessarily map all local operators to local operators.
 Because $S$ acts non-locally on some local operators, see Eq.~\eqref{KW1}, it is not an ordinary symmetry but a self-duality.
 More precisely, since $S^4 = 1$, it is a self-duality of order four, also known as self-quadrality.
 To simplify our presentation, we refer to $S$ as a symmetry throughout this paper.